Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

 ## Relationships
 <details><summary><b>Terminology</b></summary>

-Relationships: A named set of outgoing edges/relationships part of a Digital Twin persisted state.
+Using relationships in DTDL models, digital twins can be connected into a relationship graph.

-Each Relationship: (aka a "Relationship Edge") an individual edge in the Digital Twin relationship graph, ie. a tuple containing:
+Relationship: (aka a "Relationship Edge") an individual edge in the Digital Twin relationship graph, ie. a tuple containing:

 	RelationshipId (Unique identifier of this edge within the context of the source Digital Twin) SourceId (Id of the source Digital Twin)